clojusc/ltest/README.md

   divisions of tests
   * useful for running unit tests and integration tests together
   * called "suites" in ltest

-The Clojure ltest test runner was inspired by the
-[LFE ltest runner][lfe-test-runner], whence it got its name.

 ## Usage [&#x219F;](#contents)